 My name is Hans-Christian Jetter but I usually just go by Christian.

-I am a computer scientist and Professor of User Experience and Interaction Design in the Department of Software Engineering at the University of Applied Sciences Upper Austria (or “FH Upper Austria”).
+I am a computer scientist and Professor of User Experience and Interaction Design in the Department of Software Engineering at the University of Applied Sciences Upper Austria, Campus Hagenberg (or just “FH Upper Austria”).
 My position is roughly equivalent to that of an Associate Professor in the US or Senior Lecturer in the UK.